Getting around Canada

 Radar detection devices are strictly prohibited in many provinces and studded tyres are illegal in southern Ontario.
-If you’re driving in the interior of British Columbia between December and March, you must fit your car with snow tyres.
+If you’re driving in the interior of British Columbia or Quebec between December and March, you must fit your car with winter tyres.
 Many provinces require drivers to keep headlights on during the day.

 Visitors may drive on their national driving licences for at least three months in all provinces.

 Canada’s major cities have excellent public transport systems, with a mixture of buses, trams, light rail systems and underground trains.
-If you’re visiting Toronto, Vancouver or Montreal, you can easily get around without a car.
+If you’re visiting Toronto, Vancouver, Montreal or Ottawa, you can easily get around without a car.
 Public transport is safe and generally offers good value for money, with transfers usually available.

 VIA Rail operates a western transcontinental service (the Canadian) between Toronto (Ontario) and Vancouver (British Columbia), running three times weekly east and west.
 Passengers are drawn to this route by the spectacular scenery of the many mountain ranges passed en route, including the Rockies.
 The journey takes four days.

 Rapid intercity services are available between Quebec City, Montreal, Toronto, Windsor and Ottawa.
 VIA Rail also operates an overnight eastern transcontinental service (the Ocean) between Montreal (Quebec) and Halifax (Nova Scotia).

 The Rocky Mountaineer (tel: +1 877 460 3200; www.rockymountaineer.com) runs from mid-April to mid-October and offers the opportunity to travel from Vancouver to Jasper or Banff (and vice versa) during daylight hours.

 For visitors seeking a route into the Canadian wilderness, the Polar Bear Express (tel: +1 800 461 8558; www.polarbearexpress.ca) runs between Cochrane and Moosonee (with connections to Toronto).

 Canrailpass - System: allows seven or 10 one-way trips or unlimited travel anywhere on the VIA network within a 60-day period.

 Canrailpass - Corridor: gives seven or 10 one-way trips or unlimited travel on VIA Rail in Quebec and southern Ontario within a 10-day period.